Core (Base Classes) of Models#

 Configurations class for the SimulationModel abstract base class.
 This class inherits functionality from PyOEDConfigs and only adds new class-level variables which can be updated as needed.

 See PyOEDConfigs for more details on the functionality of this class along with a few additional fields.
-Otherwise SimulationModelConfigs provides the following fields:
+Otherwise SimulationModelConfigs provides the following fields.

 Parameters: